Lake Charles Memorial has been at the forefront of

 allowing greater customization of “fit to the patient” which

 lessens surgical steps, operative time, blood loss and pain after the

 operation.
-Techniques such as the "anterior" total hip replacement
+Techniques such as the anterior total hip replacement may allow

 A broken or fractured hip is a common injury and often may require surgery.

 The physicians at the Hip Center of Louisiana will do a thorough evaluation